leservermods/lemodpack-client/README.md

-# lemodpack-client
+# lemodpack-fabric
-lemodpack for the client
+lemodpack for the fabric users

-For fabric users.